-Smudging at the March 2022 Equinox ceremony at St. Matthew's Indigenous Healing Garden.
-(Harold Durnford)
+The June 2023 Solstice ceremony at St. Matthew's Indigenous Healing Garden.
+(Marcelle St-Amant)

 The Indigenous Peoples Solidarity Group (IPSG) was founded in 2018, as congregants and community members acted on the Calls to Action of the Truth and Reconciliation Commission.
 We aspire to live in accordance with St. Matt’s Territorial Acknowledgement, now posted streetside, which recognizes 15,000 years of Indigenous history in this place as well as our commitment as settlers to the Land and its first stewards.

 The IPSG hosts regular ceremonies and events—including book studies, Indigenous Song Circles, liturgies, and other activities—as well as oversees Noojimo’iwewin Gitigaan/Healing Garden.

 Anyone can join the gardening, reconciliation and spiritual events being held in the garden.
 Sign up for the St. Matt’s e-newsletter for regular invitations and reflections from the IPSG, and/or contact Outreach Coordinator Betsy Anderson to join.
 Keep up with our activities on Facebook.

 Monday, Dec.
 4, 7 p.m.: Book Discussion of Michelle Good's book Truth Telling: Seven Conversations about Indigenous Life in Canada

 Sunday, Dec.
 17 @ 12.15 p.m. - Winter Solstice